-Name Of The Lecturer G. MANI KUMAR

-Program B. Sc - BZC

-Course (Paper) Paper -V Cell Biology, Genetics and Plant Breeding

-Name of the Topic The Cell

-Topic Synopsis Cell theory

-Ultra-structure of a plant cell

-Ultra-structure of cell wall

-Ultra-structure of plasma membrane

-Polymorphic cell organelles

-Plastid DNA

-Hours Required 12

-Learning Objectives On completion of this topic students will be able to

-Distinguish prokaryotic and eukaryotic cells and design the model of a cell.

-2. Demonstrate techniques to observe the cell and its components under a microscope.
+Name Of The Lecturer G. MANI KUMAR Program B. Sc - BZC Course (Paper) Paper -V Cell Biology, Genetics and Plant Breeding Name of the Topic The Cell Topic Synopsis Cell theory Ultra-structure of a plant cell Ultra-structure of cell wall Ultra structure of plasma membrane Otra-structure of plasma memorane Polymorphic cell organelles Plastid DNA Hours Required 12 Learning Objectives On completion of this topic students will be able to Distinguish prokaryotic and eukaryotic cells and design the model of a cell.
+Demonstrate techniques to observe the cell and its components under a microscope.
 Pre Knowledge to be reminded The cell is the basic structural and functional unit of life.

-All living organisms, including plants, animals, and microorganisms are composed of one or more calls.
+All living organisms, including plants, animals, and microorganisms, are composed of one or more cells.

-microorganisms, are composed of one or more cells.

 Cells exhibit remarkable diversity in terms of size, shape, and specialized functions, but they share common features and components.